monicaiabrudan/antigravity-test/project2/hackathon_1.md

 ---

-# Challenge 5 – Teach the AI
+# Challenge 5 –  How to critically evaluate AI-generated bioinformatics work

 Imagine you are delivering this project to future students.